MarioSultan/GroupMaker/docs/7-Automorphisms.md

 ## Important notes

-* Automorphisms in GroupsMath are represented internally using indices, not the visible names in `G.names`.
+* Automorphisms in GroupsMath are represented internally using indices, not the visible names in `G.elements`.

 * The tuple `(0, 1, ..., n-1)` represents the identity automorphism.